-I will be appearing at two of the major UK book festivals this year, in August and October.
+I will be appearing at three UK book festivals this year; in July, August and October.

 Author talks and school visits: